JUkhan/Ajwah/modules/angular-store/projects/ajwah-angular-store/README.md

 # Ajwah
-Rx based store library for React, Vue, Angular, Preact.
+Rx based state managements library for React, Vue, Angular, Preact, flutter.
 Manage your application's states, effects, and actions easy way.
 It's easy to use in functional components with React hooks.

 ### Installation